JAY01-CYBER/M3-Play/README.md

 ## 🙏 Credits

-This project is based on ArchiveTune.
+This project is based on ArchiveTune

 Special thanks to the open-source community and all upstream contributors ❤️